Equifax breach exposes 143 million people to identity theft

 "This breach might just have put the nail in the coffin of the idea that we can use personal identifiers like Social Security numbers as security factors," wrote Gleicher, who now oversees cybersecurity strategy for computer security firm Illumio.

-Besides all the personal information that was stolen in its breach, Equifax said the credit card numbers for about 209,000 U.S. consumers were also taken, as were "certain dispute documents" containing personal information for approximately 182,000 U.S. individuals.
+In addition to the personal information stolen in its breach, Equifax said the credit card numbers for about 209,000 U.S. consumers were also taken, as were "certain dispute documents" containing personal information for approximately 182,000 U.S. individuals.

-The company said hackers also accessed some "limited personal information" from British and Canadian residents.
-Equifax said it doesn't believe that consumers from other countries were affected.
+Equifax warned that hackers also may have some "limited personal information" about British and Canadian residents.
+The company doesn't believe that consumers from any other countries were affected.